Quality Assured Translation (QAT)

 A unique feature of the NZTC ‘Quality Assured Translation’ process is a particularly intensive editing stage, which incorporates a form of back translation carried out by a native speaker of the source language.
 Through this cognitive process, our editors can verify that the translator understood and correctly conveyed the intended meaning and any subtle nuances within your original text.
 This level of input into the translation process from native speakers of both the source and target languages is unique, and is particularly important when dealing with complex topics and information.

-NZTC’s QAT process has been developed over 30 years, and exceeds the provisions set out in the European Standard EN 15038:2006 for Translation Services, for which NZTC is officially certified by the Language Industry Certification Standards body.
+NZTC’s QAT process has been developed over 30 years, and exceeds the provisions set out in the ISO 17100 Quality Standard for Translation Services, for which NZTC is officially certified by the Language Industry Certification Standards body.
 In addition to NZTC’s own certification and stringent linguist tests and assessments, our linguists hold certifications with various associations such as NAATI, OTTIAQ and NZSTI.